'Enjoy life, love yourself' - Gauff ready for first Slam semi-final

 |Followed by: Martina Trevisan v [18] Coco Gauff

-Gauff first broke through at Wimbledon where, after coming though qualifying, she stunned Venus Williams in her first main draw appearance at a Slam.
+Gauff first broke through at Wimbledon where, after coming through qualifying, she stunned Venus Williams in her first main draw appearance at a Slam.

 She attracted the attention of former First Lady Michelle Obama during her run at SW19, which was ended by eventual champion Simona Halep.
 Halep predicted then that Gauff would "be in the top 10 soon" after her performances.